Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: General outline of the procedure

 In certain sub-cases, where the singularities obtained from all cascades of blow-ups are poles, we can relate the system to one of the known Painlev\'e equations.
-While in case for cubic Hamiltonians we find systems equivalent to Painlev\'e's equations $\text{I}$, $\text{II}$ and $\text{IV}$, in the quartic case we recover systems equivalent to the (modified) Painlev\'e~$\text{III}$ and $\text{V}$ equations.
+While in case for cubic Hamiltonians we find systems equivalent to Painlev\'e's equations $\text{I}$, $\text{II}$ and $\text{IV}$, in the quartic case we also recover systems equivalent to the (modified) Painlev\'e~$\text{III}$ and $\text{V}$ equations.
+In appendix~\ref{app:tables}, we list all the cubic and quartic cases with their representations in terms of power series, Newton polygons and surface type.